joshuauyi/formidate/README.md

 ## Installation

     npm install formidate
-Formidate is also available [jsDelivr](https://www.jsdelivr.com) via https://cdn.jsdelivr.net/gh/josh-wer/formidate@x.x.x/dist/formidate.min.js .
+Formidate is also available [jsDelivr](https://www.jsdelivr.com) via https://cdn.jsdelivr.net/npm/formidate@x.x.x/dist/formidate.min.js .
 Replace x.x.x with a version.

 ## Dependency

 Formidate uses [validate.js](https://github.com/ansman/validate.js) behind the scence for its validation rules and is shipped together with the library.
+Formidate uses Promise, but does not ship with the polyfill.
+You can however include it in your project.

 ## Usage